Getting Started Guide with ARGOS-LABS RPA+ plugin

 - There is the last setup widzard page, “Completing PyCharm Community Edition Setup”.

-- Please do not check Run PyCharm Community Editionat this time because another Python Interpreter installation is needed.
+Run PyCharm Community Editionat this time because another Python Interpreter installation is needed. - Click the

 Python 3